careyi3/balance_beam_kit/docs/index.md

 ## Programming

 Details of the code involved in the system and working with the Arduino platform.
+We will also dig into the various libraries used in the project and how they work.

 [Programming](./programming)